Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 Same as Jekyll, take the tutorial : [https://forestry.io/docs/quickstart/tour/](https://forestry.io/docs/quickstart/tour/ "https://forestry.io/docs/quickstart/tour/")

-My recommendation is to use Master branch from your GitHub repository and if you do not want content to be published, set Draft to ON.
+My recommendation is to use Master branch from your GitHub repository if you are alone and a content branch that you merge into master if others people will do the content.

+If you do not want content to be published either way, set Draft to ON.

 More info: [https://forestry.io](https://forestry.io "https://forestry.io")

 # Docker

 Docker is a tool to manage containers.

-If you don't have it (yet), please install it : [https://docs.docker.com/install/](https://docs.docker.com/install/ "https://docs.docker.com/install/")
+If you don't know (yet) what is a container nor Docker, please take the tutorial : [https://docs.docker.com/get-started/#test-docker-installation](https://docs.docker.com/get-started/#test-docker-installation "https://docs.docker.com/get-started/#test-docker-installation")

-For this website, I choosed to build with multistage in mind so that with one file, you can build the website with all the tools and have a small image to deploy in production.
+For this website, I have chosen to build with multistage in mind so that with one file, you can build the website with all the tools and have a small image to deploy in production.
+Plus, it does not matter where you build it, you can migrate to any platform at any moment.

 Here is an example : [https://github.com/Atem18/kmdotnet/blob/master/Dockerfile](https://github.com/Atem18/kmdotnet/blob/master/Dockerfile "https://github.com/Atem18/kmdotnet/blob/master/Dockerfile")